Hubs-Foundation/hubs-discord-bot/README.md

 - "Send messages," "Read messages," and "Embed links" are necessary in order to bridge between the Hubs room that is linked to a channel and the messages that are sent within the channel on Discord.
 - "Manage webhooks" is necessary in order for the bot to find and use a webhook for bridging chat.
 - "Manage channels" is necessary in order for the bot to set the channel topic and bridge chat. **Note:** We do not ask for this permission globally when you add the bot to your server, instead we recommend you grant this permission to the bot in specific groups or channels.
-- "Manage messages" is necessary in order for the bot to pin notification messages.
-Like "manage channels", you should probably grant this for specific groups and channels.
+- "Manage messages" and "read message history" are necessary in order for the bot to pin notification messages.
+Like "manage channels", you should probably grant these for specific groups and channels.

 You can and should assign these on a channel-by-channel basis to the bot role after adding the bot to your guild.